Released January 30, 1968

 Another enlightening track is ‘I Heard Her Call my Name’.
 Reed has conveyed that this song is also about enlightenment.
 Again, white light permeates the song, especially in Lou’s scorching, seemingly possessed guitar sounds.
 What many fans claim to be the best guitar solo in rock history begins after Lou utters, ‘…my mind split open’ at 2:15.

-The disturbingly glorious, seventeen-minute improve jam ‘Sister Ray’ takes us back down to the underground with a plot of depravity.
+The disturbingly glorious, seventeen-minute improv jam ‘Sister Ray’ takes us back down to the underground with a plot of depravity.
 The song’s cast of characters include a black drag queen, some sailors, murder, sex and drugs.
 Reed’s guitar and Cale’s organ (no bass) battle for supremacy at high distortion.

 Lou Reed showed us the wonders of the underworld – the ultimate reality show.
 His songs were peep shows into secret forbidden places and their inhabitants; hustlers, prostitutes, junkies and transvestites.
 He taught us all about decadence.